Pierogies/Pierogies/README_TOKEN.md

 ## Security

 This contract follows standard practices for BEP20 token implementation.
-However, ensure thorough testing and auditing before deployment.
+However, we ensured it thorough testing and auditing before deployment.

 ---